skoolkid/skoolkit/sphinx/source/components.rst

 instructions in a skool file:

 * converting base and case
-* replacing addresses with labels in instruction operands; this is required for ASM output
+* replacing addresses with labels (or other addresses) in instruction operands;
+  this is required both for ASM output and for binary output
 * generating a dictionary of references (for each instruction that refers to another instruction); this is required for hyperlinking instruction operands in HTML output